superninjaman5000/rena-AI/README.md

 3. Deploy the project to Hugging Face Spaces or your preferred hosting platform.

 Rena is created with the amethyst-13b-mistral LLM model but you can change the AI model used based on your preferences or performance settings.
+This can be hosted locally if you meet the hardware requirements you would simply just change the model path to your local directory and update the code

+model_path = "/workspace/models/u-amethyst-20b"
+tokenizer = AutoTokenizer.from_pretrained(model_path)
+model = AutoModelForCausalLM.from_pretrained(model_path, device_map="auto")

 ---